 What that looks like in practice depends on the type of business you have.
 Perhaps your cafe relies on digital devices for customer orders and transactions and it keeps failing mid-payment.
 You may be encountering issues with your holiday home online booking system and guests keep leaving your website before they complete the booking.
 Maybe your new HR onboarding software isn’t integrating properly with the old IT system and everything has to be handled manually until the issues can be ironed out.

 This isn’t just about losing the odd file; your IT infrastructure is fundamental to the way your business functions and operates.
-Every company will have its own specific vital elements which, if allowed to fail, result in all other processes grinding to a halt.
+Every company will have its own specific vital elements which, if allowed to fail, it will result in all other processes grinding to a halt.

 Ultimately, this is about being able to handle your day-to-day operations successfully while also predicting potential issues ahead, and all while providing room to scale up as and when your business grows.

 A completely new IT infrastructure sounds like an enormous undertaking and this is very often what prevents businesses from taking the next step forward.
 It can be a frightening prospect!
-It’s important to remember that an IT overhaul doesn’t necessarily mean starting from scratch; very often we are able to transform IT infrastructures while keeping existing equipment in place.
+It’s important to remember that an IT overhaul doesn’t necessarily mean starting from scratch; very often using our Managed IT Service we are able to transform IT infrastructures while keeping existing equipment in place.
 Of course, you want to be able to trust whoever is managing the work and feel confident in their expertise, but once you’ve done your research to find the right people the whole process can be straightforward, simple, and pain-free.
 And it might just cost less than you think.

 Once the legwork is done you’ll often find that future maintenance and upgrades are much easier too, helping to keep your IT infrastructure functioning well and ensuring your business processes are supported at all times.